EXCLUSIVE-Fauci says regulators promise politics will not guide vaccine timing

 President Donald Trump, a Republican, is behind Democrat Joe Biden in public opinion polls ahead of the Nov.
 3 election.
 Trump has lost ground in part due to voter concerns over his handling of the coronavirus pandemic.

-A vaccine announcement in October could help his chances in the Nov.
-3 presidential election.
+A vaccine announcement in October could help Trump's chances in the nationwide vote.

+"I'm certain of what the White House would like to see, but I haven't seen any indication of pressure at this point to do anything different than what we're doing," said Fauci, director of the National Institute of Allergy and Infectious Diseases.

+"I mean obviously they've expressed: 'Gee, it would be nice, the sooner the better.'"

 REUTERS INTERVIEW-Anthony Faucihttps://youtu.be/Glq3yQECfSY

-(Reporting by Jeff Mason from Washington and Michael Erman; Editing by Howard Goller)
+(Reporting by Jeff Mason in Washington and Michael Erman in New Jersey; Editing by Howard Goller)

 ((jeff.mason@thomsonreuters.com; On Twitter: @jeffmason1))